 \section{Random walk on the universal cover}

-The purpose of this section is to prove the following lemma saying that the random walk on the universal cover is transient in a sense uniformly over the mesh size.
+The purpose of this section is to prove the following lemma, saying that the random walk on the universal cover is transient, uniformly over the mesh size (in a specific sense).